-Seiko debuted its 6106-8100 dive watch – like this just serviced black-dialed variant from 1969 – in 1967 as its first “Sport Diver.”
-The Seiko 6106 is classic vintage Seiko for several good reasons, with the dial well-spaced, rendering the bezeled day/date window as hardly obtrusive.

-Onto one of the best features of the 6106 – the dial.
+Seiko debuted its 6106-8100 dive watch – like this gray-dialed variant from 1968 here – in 1967 as its first “Sport Diver.”
+The Seiko 6106 is classic vintage Seiko for several good reasons, but onto one of the best features of the 6106 – the dial.

 These dials, regardless of variant color, sparkle in the light and were finished better than many of the Swiss watches from the same period.
-This is coupled with little writing on the dial, rendering a dial that’s purposeful and sparse, finished with Seiko’s famous Suwa logo.
+This is coupled with sparse writing on the dial, rendering a dial that’s purposeful and sparse, finished with Seiko’s famous Suwa logo.
 Once you add the case-colored bi-directional bezel, which flows well into the radial polished case, you have a nicely elegant and simplistic dive watch.

 As noted by Worn&Wound, Seiko’s marketing ads boasted about the 6106’s diving capability, that was “Proof," all the way down to 229 feet!
 Other ads made it seem like the choice for surfers.
 Either way, it was a popular offering and the affordable, but not cheap at the time, price of $75.

-1969 Seiko 6106-8100 Proof/Proof Automatic Sport Diver
+1968 Seiko 6106-8100 Proof/Proof Automatic Sport Diver

-MOVEMENT: Original Seiko 25-jewel 6106 automatic movement, manufactured in June 1969.
-This watch received a full service in September 2019.
+MOVEMENT: Seiko 25-jewel 6106 automatic movement, manufactured in September 1968.

-CROWN: Original recessed unsigned stainless-steel crown.
+CROWN: Recessed unsigned stainless-steel crown.